yellowflowersorganics-star/smartcrop-os/docs/FAQ.md

-# ❓ SmartCrop OS - Frequently Asked Questions
+# ❓ SmartCrop - Frequently Asked Questions

-Common questions and answers about SmartCrop OS.
+Common questions and answers about SmartCrop.

 ---

 ## 📋 General Questions

-### What is SmartCrop OS?
+### What is SmartCrop?

-SmartCrop OS is an open-source, IoT-powered farm management platform designed for controlled-environment agriculture.
+SmartCrop is an open-source, IoT-powered farm management platform designed for controlled-environment agriculture.
 It helps farmers manage their operations through real-time monitoring, batch tracking, harvest recording, analytics, and automated environmental control.

-### Is SmartCrop OS really free?
+### Is SmartCrop really free?

 Yes!
-SmartCrop OS is 100% open-source under the MIT License.
+SmartCrop is 100% open-source under the MIT License.
 You can:
 - ✅ Use it commercially
 - ✅ Modify the source code
 - ✅ Self-host on your own servers